Hashimoto’s and accelerated brain degeneration

 These are just a few of the topics Dr. Kharrazian covers.
 Watch the video to learn more.
-If you would like to learn how best to manage and improve your brain health when you have Hashimoto’s, check out the course Banish Brain Fog: The Six-Week Brain Rescue Plan.
+If you would like to learn how best to manage and improve your brain health when you have Hashimoto’s, check out the course Save Your Brain: The Six-Week Rescue Plan.

 Why your Hashimoto’s may not be improving